dcazrael/nutrifoods/README.md

 # Nutrifoods

-Nutrifoods is a fullstack solution for Nutritional Data and Recipes
+Nutrifoods is a full-stack solution for Nutritional Data and Recipes

-It's my CS50 final project and I wanted to challenge myself building a full application.
+It's my CS50 final project and I wanted to challenge myself to build a full application.

 #### Tech stack

 -   Django, Django Rest-Framework
 -   React
--   TailwindCSS
+-   tailwindcss

-The backend is build using Django and Django Rest-Framework, using JWT to interact with authentication
+The backend is built using Django and Django Rest-Framework, using JWT to interact with authentication
 React is used for our frontend.
-Authentication is making use of JWT in order to explore Authentication
+Authentication is making use of JWT to explore authentication

-The backend serves as our API, calling Nutritionix and Spoonacular APIs for our information, transforming data and serving it to the frontend.
+The backend serves as our API, calling Nutritionix and Spoonacular APIs for our information, transforming data, and serving it to the frontend.

 ## Installation